 What Makes Scrum.org Different?

-Unlike other training and certification organizations, Scrum.org is focused on improving the profession of software delivery and that drives everything we do.
+Unlike other training and certification organizations, Scrum.org is focused on improving professionalism in complex product delivery and that drives everything we do.

 Professional Scrum Trainers (PSTs) bring their own style and experiences with a consistent delivery of Scrum.org training around the world, so you know each course we teach is aligned with Scrum, and all of your teammates are learning from the same message.